Skip to content

 }

-// Enable after user agrees to the privacy agreement
+// Enable after user agrees to privacy policy

 FTSdk.setEnableAccessAndroidID(true);